-Finally, you might want to check out the Constitutional Studies minor that includes courses in Political Science (including US Constitutional law courses), History, and Philosophy.
-You don't need to have this minor to have a competitive application, but it may help you determine whether you really want to go to law school.
-In fact, I teach the Constitutional law courses similar to a first-year law school class: we read and discuss seminal Supreme Court cases interpreting the Constitution.
+Finally, you might want to check out the Constitutional law courses in Political Science.
+I say this not because it'll make your application more competitive, because it probably won't (but it sure wouldn't hurt if you got a good grade in it).
+I say this because I teach the courses similar to a first-year law school class: we read and discuss seminal Supreme Court cases interpreting the Constitution.
 If you find that you like reading these cases, then law school might be for you.
 If you find that you hate it, maybe think about something else.

-2. Get Off Your Bu\\ and Get Involved!
+2. Get Off Your Bu and Get Involved!
 Law school admissions offices are basically looking for the same thing as undergraduate admissions offices.
-If an applicant has shown through grades and test scores that they can handle the academics, admissions offices next ask the following question: What experiences, background, skills, interests, etc., does this person bring to our campus to enhance the experience of those studying law with them?
+If an applicant has shown through grades and test scores that he or she can handle the academics, admissions offices next ask the following question: What experiences, background, skills, interests, etc., does this person bring to our campus to enhance the experience of those studying law with him or her?

-Since this is the case, the more interesting your résumé, the more interesting you are to admissions.
+Since this is the case, the more interesting your resumé, the more interesting you are to admissions.
 This is not an exhortation to "pad," because you run the risk that they will notice.
 I advise exploring things - extracurricular activities, internships, community service, study abroad and so forth - and committing yourself to them wholeheartedly.
 Quality is better than sheer quantity, and a warning to the overachievers out there: don't over commit, especially at the cost of your GPA.

 While we're on the topic of extracurriculars, you may want to look into Mock Trial.
 Law school admissions officers have indicated that, while it's not necessary, Mock Trial experience is an attractive extracurricular from their point of view.
-Moreover, you will learn the basics of evidentiary law, verbal advocacy, and the rules of courtroom procedure, which you will learn in law school anyway - this gives you a head start.
-Also, check out UP's Pre-Law Society to meet other law-interested students and participate in pre-law activities.
+Moreover, you will learn the basics of evidentiary law and the rules of courtroom procedure, which you will learn in law school anyway - this gives you a head start.